LibraryCarpentry/lc-shell/_episodes/05-counting-mining.md

 ~~~
 {: .output}

-The shell now prints the number of times the string 1999 appeared in each file.
+The shell now prints the number of times the numerical string 1999 appeared in each file.
 If you look at the output from the previous command, this tends to refer to the
 date field for each journal article.

-We will try another search:
+We will try another search, this time for a textual string:

 ~~~
 $ grep -c revolution *.tsv